VintageDesign/machine-learning/ML/README.md

 Once the model is fitted, the functions `get_slope()` and `get_intercept()` can be called to obtain the constants for linear equation that was fit to the data points.

+This implementation also calculates a prediction interval value that can be obtained by calling `get_interval()`

 ### What Does Linear Regression do?
 At a high level, Linear Regression is a minimization function designed to minimize the distance between the given data points and the linear function being approximated by the model (referred to as the minimization of the residuals).